sgavnoudias/columbia_fintech_module7_challenge/README.md

-# Columbia Fintech Bootcamp: Module #6 Challenge
+# Columbia Fintech Bootcamp: Module #7 Challenge

-Feature Summary: Housing Rental Analysis for San Francisco
+Feature Summary: ETF Analysis

-- Tool to help credit union members evaluate their financial health by:

-     * Using data visualization skills, including aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Fransisco market that are viable investment options.
+     * Build a financial database and web application by using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF

 - Includes the following tasks:

-    * Calculate and plot the housing units per year.
-    * Calculate and plot the average prices per square foot.
+    * Analyze a Single Asset in the ETF.
+    * Optimize Data Access with Advanced SQL Queries
-    * Compare the average prices by neighborhood.
+    * Analyze the ETF Portfolio
-    * Build an interactive neighborhood map.
+    * Deploy the Notebook as a Web Application

 ---